-As it is shown in Fig. 8a, in the most of the analyzed windows the majority of earthquakes occurred after regular markers, although there are windows with opposite behavior.
-So far as in the most windows prevail earthquakes which occurred after regular markers, it is not surprising that calculated for consecutive windows integral deviation times are mostly positive.
+As it is shown in Fig. 8a, in most of the analyzed windows the majority of earthquakes occurred after regular markers, although there are windows with opposite behavior.
+So far as in most windows prevail earthquakes which occurred after regular markers, it is not surprising that calculated for consecutive windows integral deviation times, are mostly positive.
 This is clear from Fig. 8b, (upper curve), where we see windows with negative IDTs too.
 Thus, the values of IDTs, calculated for extended windows in different periods vary in a wide range, increasing or decreasing and sometimes coming close to zero.

-Here we point again, that based on results of above analysis, accomplished for simulated data sets and randomized catalogues, we suppose that when IDT value approaches zero, the dynamical features of originally nonrandom seismic process undergoes qualitative changes and becomes random-like or at least is closer to randomness.
+We suppose that when IDT value approaches zero, the dynamical features of originally nonrandom seismic process undergoes qualitative changes and becomes random-like or at least is closer to randomness.
 In other cases, when IDT value changes over time, but is far from zero, we observe quantitative changes in the extent of regularity of nonrandom earthquakes time distribution.

-From this point of view it is interesting that earthquakes' time distribution looks more random-like for the relatively quiet periods, when the amount of seismic energy calculated according to Kanamori (1997), decreases comparing to values, released in the neighbor windows prior or after strongest earthquakes.
-This is noticeable, in the lower curve of Fig. 8b, where we present cumulative values of seismic energy, calculated for consecutive windows, expanding by 10 events to the end of catalogue.
-We see that in south California, from 1975 to 2017, the strongest earthquakes never occurred in periods, when IDT curve comes close to zero value or crosses abscissa line.
-To avoid misunderstanding because of restricted visibility in Fig. 8b, we point here that M6.4 earthquake has occurred in the window 256, from the start of catalogue, and IDT curve crossed abscissa later, in the window 265, from the start of catalogue, i.e. 100 events later.
+Interestingly, from this point of view, earthquakes' time distribution looks random-like for the relatively quiet (by the amount of released seismic energy) periods, prior or after strongest earthquakes.
+Indeed, in the lower curve of Fig. 8b, we present cumulative values of seismic energy, calculated for consecutive windows, expanding by 10 events to the end of catalogue.
+We see that in South California, from 1975 to 2017, the strongest earthquakes never occurred in periods, when IDT curve comes close to zero value or crosses abscissa line.